Stability-AI/stable-audio-tools/docs/pre_encoding.md

 - `--is-discrete`
   - If true, treats the model as discrete, saving discrete tokens instead of continuous latents
   - Optional
+- `--num-nodes`
+  - Number of nodes to use for distributed processing, if available.
+  - Optional, defaults to 1
 - `--num-workers`
   - Number of dataloader workers
   - Optional, defaults to 4
-- `--num-gpus`
-  - Number of GPUs to use
-  - Optional, defaults to 1
 - `--strategy`
   - PyTorch Lightning strategy
   - Optional, defaults to 'auto'